Nimboo3/Nimboo3/README.md

-Full Stack SWE Intern (AI/ML) @ Airbus, Final year CS major (2026).
+Full Stack SWE Intern @ Airbus, Final year CS major (2026).
 Open to collaborating, contributing, or helping out where it makes sense.

 #### Currently
-- Deploying production workloads on **AWS**.
+- trying out **Angular** for work.
-- Trying out **Angular** for work.
+- deploying production workloads on **AWS**.<!-- Tradcoding in TypeScript (intern perk). -->
-- Exploring Distributed Systems
+- tradcoding on corp account to pay for sins committed here.

 ---